tpavlek/Jeopardy/README.md

 If you find a bug, send a pull or file an issue.

-If you want to add significant new features or change functionality, file an issue first or fire an email to troy@depotwarehouse.net, so I can ensure it fits in with the idea for this project :)
+If you want to add significant new features or change functionality, file an issue first or fire an email to troy@tpavlek.me, so I can ensure it fits in with the idea for this project :)